Alperin v. Vatican Bank: Plaintiffs

 The class action was brought on behalf of "all Serbs, Jews, and former Soviet Union citizens (and their heirs and beneficiaries) who suffered" at the hands of the Ustaše.
 The named plaintiffs claimed to be victims of personal or property crimes committed by the Ustaše.
 Four organizations representing Holocaust survivors or human rights issues were named as plaintiffs.
 Surviving victims of the Ustaše and their next of kin living in California brought a class action suit against the Vatican Bank and others in U.S. federal court, Alperin v.
 Vatican Bank.
 However, the total potential class, had the Court recognized the claim, would have included "over 300,000 former slave and forced laborers, prisoners, concentration camp, and ghetto survivors".

 The causes of action included "conversion, unjust enrichment, restitution, the right to an accounting, human rights violations, and violations of international law".
 Subject-matter jurisdiction was asserted under federal law, California state law, international law, and common law.
 According to plaintiffs, the defendants "accepted, concealed, hypothecated, laundered, retained, converted and profited from assets looted by the Ustasha Regime during April 1941 through May 1945 and deposited in, or converted, concealed, hypothecated, trafficked, credited, pledged, exchanged, laundered or liquidated through, the IOR, and OFM after the demise of the NDH-Independent State of Croatia in May 1945.
 2007 U.S. Dist.
 LEXIS 95529, ND CA 2007."
-Specifically, the Vatican Bank was alleged to have laundered and converted "the Ustaša treasury, making deposits in Europe and North and South American, [and] distributing the funds to exiled Ustaša leaders including Pavelić".
+Specifically, the Vatican Bank was alleged to have laundered and converted "the Ustaša treasury, making deposits in Europe and North and South America, [and] distributing the funds to exiled Ustaša leaders including Pavelić".
 Since the case was dismissed at a preliminary stage, these claims were never proven.

-A principal piece of evidence against the Vatican was to have been the "Bigelow dispatch," an October 16, 1946 dispatch from Emerson Bigelow in Rome to Harold Glasser, the director of monetary research for the U.S. Treasury Department.
+A principal piece of evidence against the Vatican was to have been the "Bigelow dispatch", an October 16, 1946 dispatch from Emerson Bigelow in Rome to Harold Glasser, the director of monetary research for the U.S. Treasury Department.
 Former OSS agent William Gowen also gave a deposition as an expert witness that in 1946, Colonel Ivan Babić transported 10 truckloads of gold from Switzerland to the Pontifical College.

 The plaintiffs sought an accounting and restitution of the Ustaše treasury, which, according to the U.S. State Department, had allegedly been transferred illicitly to the Vatican, the Franciscan Order, and other banks after the end of the war, in order to further the goals of the Ustaše regime in exile and fund the Vatican ratlines.
 The principal figures allegedly involved were Fr.
 Krunoslav Draganović, Fr.
 Dominik Mandić OFM, and the war criminal Ante Pavelić.